Civic Prosperity

 Civic prosperity describes the conditions that enable people and communities to translate civic learning and participation into economic security, social mobility, and shared well-being.
 It moves beyond narrow measures of engagement or workforce readiness to ask a more consequential question: how civic learning actually helps people and communities thrive.

-Project Pericles advances civic prosperity by connecting higher education’s civic mission to outcomes that matter beyond campus.
-This includes students’ ability to navigate institutions, exercise voice, collaborate across differences, and contribute to community problem-solving in ways that strengthen both democratic life and economic opportunity.
+Project Pericles advances civic prosperity by connecting higher education’s civic mission to outcomes that extend from the classroom into community life and beyond.
+This includes students’ ability to exercise voice, navigate institutions, collaborate across differences, and contribute to community problem-solving in ways that strengthen both democratic life and economic opportunity.

-Public confidence in higher education has declined sharply over the past decade, with fewer than half of Americans now expressing strong trust in colleges and universities, according to research by Gallup and the Pew Research Center.
+Public confidence in higher education has declined sharply over the past decade, with fewer than half of Americans now expressing strong trust in colleges and universities.
 At the same time, economic mobility has stagnated even as educational attainment has increased, particularly for students from low-income and marginalized communities.
 Civic participation remains highly stratified by income and education, reinforcing unequal access to political voice, public resources, and opportunity.

 Despite significant investment in civic engagement, workforce development, and social mobility, these efforts are often funded, measured, and evaluated in isolation, and the field lacks shared ways to understand how these efforts intersect or compound over time.
 Meanwhile, colleges and universities face growing pressure to demonstrate their public value in a context of widening inequality and democratic strain.

 Civic prosperity responds to this moment by offering a unifying frame.
-It asks whether civic learning is equipping students and communities not only to participate, but to navigate institutions, build opportunity, and sustain democratic life over time.
+It asks whether civic learning equips students and communities to build opportunity and sustain democratic life over time, well beyond participation alone.
 It provides a lens for more aligned, effective investment across education, democracy, and community development.

-Civic prosperity is visible in how students learn, how institutions partner with communities, and how civic capacity is built over time at individual, institutional, and societal levels.
+Civic prosperity is visible in how students, faculty, and leaders learn, how institutions partner with communities, and how civic capacity is built over time at individual, institutional, and societal levels.

 At Periclean institutions, faculty-designed courses partner students with local organizations to address community policy or planning challenges.
 Students graduate with both disciplinary knowledge and experience navigating public systems, working across sectors, and translating civic work into career-relevant skills.